adrian-krysiak/cw_praca_z_kodem/README.md

 ### Installation
-To install all the dependencies, you should type in make req_install.
+To install all the dependencies, you should type in `make req_install`.

 ### Running
-To run the application, you should type in make run.
+To run the application, you should type in `make run`.